 • Gender and contemporary Hollywood stardom.

-I supervise a number of PhD students and welcome applications related to my research interests.
+Kirsty supervises a number of PhD students and welcomes applications related to her research interests.

 […] spent 90 minutes answering questions about his career, directed to him by Dr Kirsty Fairclough, Associate Dean of Research & Innovation at Salford University.
 Throughout the evening, […]

 Hi Kirsty – Very sorry that I cannot attend your talk at Cargo next week.
 As an under graduate from Salford working in tech innovation in the Music/Film business and my office is 2 minutes away it’s a great shame!
 Hopefully catch up another time.
 Best wishes Simon